User Guide Cancel

 Managing chat history

-Acrobat now allows you to reference past conversations you had with AI Assistant.
-Chat history includes your textual prompts and generated responses for a specific document or a set of documents you selected, also termed a Collection.
+Document Cloud apps allow you to reference past conversations you had with AI Assistant.
+Chat history includes your textual prompts and generated responses for a specific document or a set of documents you selected, also termed as a Collection.

 Chat history includes your past conversations with AI Assistant and is linked to either a single document or a Collection.
 To view these conversations, simply open the document or Collection from your list of recent files.